Anarch16Sync/SRPG-Studio-Plugins/Translated Plugins/O-to_Plugins/Readme.txt

 EP is supposed to be used like MP in a normal game,
 FP is supposed to be used on the assumption that it will be charged every turn.

-■ Damage correction / error setting
+■ Extra Damage
-By introducing it, level difference correction and error will occur in the damage.
+By introducing it, level difference correction and error will occur in the damage, in other words, adds deviations between damage preview and damage dealt.

 -----------------------------------------------------------------------------------------
 【how to use】